-My ResumE: Please email me for more current version. firstname.lastname@example.org
+Please email me for my current resume version: firstname.lastname@example.org

 My life’s work is noted here.

 - Professor at Westfield State University in the Accounting and Business Management Department.

 - Visiting Professor and Adviser to International Graduate Students, Bay Path University, Longmeadow, MA

 - Academic, higher-education lecturer: Emerson College, Communications Department.

 - Academic, higher-education lecturer, New England Institute of Art: